mrdr-c/zot_ref_export/README.md

 This project aims to create a user-friendly interface that enables retreiving reference collections from Zotero and pasting them into a docx file.

 ## TODO
-- [ ] Which kind of attachment to use?
-Potential candidates: `docx`, `md`, Zotero notes format (whatever that is...)
+- [ ] ~~Which kind of attachment to use?
+Potential candidates: `docx`, `md`, Zotero notes format (whatever that is...)~~
-- [ ] How to deal with templates?
+- [ ] How to deal with templates? *- what did you mean by that?*
-- [ ] Specify which information is relevant for references
+- [x] Specify which information is relevant for references
+- [ ] Figure out how to store and retrieve the zotero item fields flexibly
+  - [ ] Make sure that the user can specify the order of the fields in the document to be created
+  - [ ] Store this information in the config file
+- [ ] Read up on docx-handling
+- [ ] Read up on PyInstaller-wrapping everything

 ## Requirements
 main.py requires a file named `config.json` with the following info: